mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

 Prerequisities:
 - You need an OpenShift Origin or Container Platform cluster
 - You need a VSTS account and project
+- You need a Connection endpoint in VSTS to your Azure Container Registry to be able to create the associated secret in your OpenShift Kubernetes cluster
 - You need a Connection endpoint in VSTS to your OpenShift Kubernetes cluster to be able to deploy your Docker images

-- You need a Connection endpoint in VSTS to your Azure Container Registry to be able to create the associated secret in your OpenShift Kubernetes cluster
+For the last prerequisities above, *Connection endpoint in VSTS to your OpenShift Kubernetes cluster*, here are the steps to achieve this:
+- On your local machine, install the [OpenShift command line interface (CLI)](https://docs.openshift.com/container-platform/3.9/cli_reference/get_started_cli.html)
+- Run `oc login <server-url>`, provide either a token or your username/password
+- Get the associated kube config file: `cat ~.kube/config` and keep the entire content, especially the one regarding this specific cluster if you have more than one.
+- Go to to your VSTS project and navigate to your `/_admin/_services` page.
+There, add a new "Kubernetes service endpoint" filling out the `Server URL field` and the `KubeConfig`.
+You need also to enable the `Accept Untrusted Certificates` checkbox.
+- If you try out the "Verify connection" action you will get an error, ignore it, and click on the `OK` button

 Variables:
 - SA_PASSWORD = your-sa-password